kingston-hackSpace/All-about_LEDs/Powering_LEDs.md

 The key difference is that LED drivers control current, while most general power supplies provide a fixed voltage.

 Choosing the correct option depends on the type of LED you are using.
-See which one to use below.
+See below.

 ---
 ### Power Supply